 Our Impact

-About 70% (4.8 million people) of the youth, including women, in Sierra Leone, are unemployed, following the limited employment opportunities in the country.
-The majority of these youths are those living in underserved communities, such as Kroo Bay, Cockle Bay, Thompson Bay, and Susan’s Bay.
-As a social enterprise, Route 360 Solutions Initiative has created over 100 jobs for underserved youth and women, who work as waste pickers and recyclers, collecting and recycling plastic waste into climate-friendly bricks and pavers for construction activities.
+About 70% (4.8 million people) of the youth, including women, in Sierra Leone, are unemployed and underemployed due to limited opportunities and inadequate skills to meet the workforce demand.
+The majority of these youths are those living in underserved communities, such as Kroo Bay, Cockle Bay, Thompson Bay, and Susan’s Bay, amongst many others.
+As a youth-led recycling initiative, the Route 360 Solutions Initiative has empowered over 100 marginalized youth and women with waste management training, including waste collection and recycling skills.
+Thanks to our recycling educators for making this possible.

 CO2 Emissions Reduction

-Waste accounts for about 1.4% (96,180 metric tons) of the 6.87 million metric tonnes of carbon dioxide equivalent or MtCO2e Sierra Leone contributed to the global greenhouse gas emissions in 2021 alone due to the country’s limited waste management and recycling infrastructure.
-We have recycled about 120 tons of plastic waste while producing our eco-friendly bricks and pavers for construction.
-In the process, we have saved about 348 metric tons of CO2 emissions.
-Thanks to our committed waste collection and recycling team.
+Waste accounts for approximately 1.4% (96,180 metric tons) of the 6.87 million metric tons of CO2 equivalent (MtCO2e) that Sierra Leone contributed to global greenhouse gas emissions in 2021, largely due to the country’s poor waste management and recycling infrastructure, which has been inadequate for several years, despite the continuous threats of climate change to individuals and communities.
+In our capacity, we have recycled over 120 tons of single-use plastic waste into ecobricks for use in outdoor pavement, eliminating 348 kilograms of CO2e.
+Thanks to our dedicated team in the collection and recycling value chain.